-As well as being the Chair, Adrian also sits on the Buildings & Finance Committee and Personnel Committee.
+Adrian is the Chair of Governors and also sits on the Buildings & Finance Committee and Personnel Committee.
 He has been a governor at Oriel since November 2013.
 Adrian has had long experience in education and as a senior manager in a further education college, most recently as a Deputy Principal.

 Kristine is the Chair of the Personnel Committee.
-She joined the governing body in June 2015 and also sits on the Performance Management Committee.
+She joined the governing body in June 2015 and sits on the Performance Management Committee.
 Kristine has wide ranging experience in HR, change management and employee relations.
 She is currently serving as Group HR Director for a local highways maintenance organisation.

-Steve joined the governing body in June 2015 and in addition to being Chair of the Pay Committee also sits on the Buildings & Finance Committee.
+Steve joined the governing body in June 2015 and is the Chair of the Pay Committee.
+He also sits on the Buildings & Finance Committee.
 Steve is a fully qualified chartered accountant working for one of the UK’s leading insurance companies in a senior management role.